Note

 .

-The content that's inside is an escaped JSON string that, when unescaped, contains another JSON object that can be parsed regularly.
+The content inside is an escaped JSON string that, when unescaped, contains another JSON object that can be parsed regularly.
 For example:

 {"data.context.activityLog.properties.impactedServices": "[{\"ImpactedRegions\":[{\"RegionName\":\"Australia East\"},{\"RegionName\":\"Australia Southeast\"}],\"ServiceName\":\"Alerts & Metrics\"},{\"ImpactedRegions\":[{\"RegionName\":\"Australia Southeast\"}],\"ServiceName\":\"App Service\"}]"}